Introducing new partners to your ex-partner after divorce or separation

 The thought of introducing new partners into the mix when you’re divorced is never easy.
 Whether you’re being introduced to one, or you’re the one doing the introducing, it’s certainly going to bring up emotions somewhere.
 And that’s before we’ve even thought about how to tell the children.

-I work with a lot of blended families at various stages, from introductory work, to full on integration with grandparents and step-grandparents.
+I work with a lot of blended families at various stages, from introductory work to full-on integration with grandparents and step-grandparents.
 It’s a really difficult area to navigate.
 Coming at it from the perspective of the children, always, can help us keep it in check, but it does require careful planning and thinking ahead.

 I have clients at the moment, let’s call them Bob and Sue.
-Bob and Sue divorced acrimoniously, but went through the process whilst having co-parent coaching.
+Bob and Sue divorced acrimoniously but went through the process whilst having co-parent coaching.
 In their co-parent charter, I had already factored in that it was going to be a really difficult moment when one of them met someone new.

 So they came back to coaching for a couple of sessions to figure it out together.
-The most important thing they did when they split up, was agree that they would always communicate from the best interests of their children.
+The most important thing they did when they split up, was agree that they would always communicate in the best interests of their children.
 They have never found this easy, but working with a co-parenting expert has been invaluable for them.

 Here are our top tips on how to talk to your ex to help make a smooth transition.